Tejune/Project-Ripple/README.md

 To then run, simply call `ripple` or `ripple.exe` in any terminal or launcher.

 ## Have fun!
-... or not, I don't care.
+This project was created mostly for learning and fun.
+If you have any feedback, please let us know!

-Tejune/Project-Ripple is licensed under the GNU General Public License v3.0.
+*Tejune/Project-Ripple is licensed under the GNU General Public License v3.0.*